All Episodes

 The fact that whites in America and even elsewhere in the West have achieved a truly remarkable moral transformation.

-One is forbidden to s to say this.
+One is forbidden to say this, but it's simply true.

 There are no serious advocates of white supremacy in America today because whites see the idea as morally repugnant.